Enhancing predictive capabilities in fusion burning plasmas through surrogate-based optimization in core transport

 \section{Acknowledgments}

+The \PORTALS framework has recently been published open source as part of the MIT Integrated Modeling (MITIM) repository \cite{mitim}.
 The authors would like to thank W. Dorland, N.R.
 Mandell and A. di Siena for fruitful conversations on high-fidelity transport solvers.
 We also appreciate discussions with colleagues during the 31st and 32nd US Transport Taskforce meetings (2022-2023) and the 2nd Meta Adaptive Experimentation workshop (2023).
 We thank E. Belli and G. Staebler for the development of \CGYRO and \TGLF, respectively.
 This work was funded by Commonwealth Fusion Systems under RPP020 and US DoE under grants DE-SC0017992, DE-SC0014264, DE-SC0024399 and DE-SC0018287.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a US Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02–05CH11231, for the \PORTALS-\CGYRO simulations.
 Clusters hosted at the Massachusetts Green High Performance Computing Center (MGHPCC) were used to perform the \PORTALS-\TGLF benchmark simulations of SPARC and ARC (MIT-NSE and MIT-RPP partitions) and of DIII-D, ITER and JET (MIT-PSFC partition, funded by DoE grant number DE-FG02-91-ER54109).
 GPT-4 was used to enhance parts of the manuscript for clarity and coherence, and to assist in the creation of Fig.~\ref{Fig:rendering}a.